runemadsen/runemadsen-2012/writings/printing-code/notes.md

 Use grid system text from Form and Code, p.
 101.
 This class should start with explanation of grids and then move on to talk about how to make this algorithmic and mess it up.
+Talk about grids in polar coordinate systems.
+Use GG polar coordinate converter.
+What is a grid in polar coordinates?
 Talk about gerstners [flexible grid](http://www.aisleone.net/2010/design/celebrating-karl-gerstner/) from “designing programmes”
 Use Rand lecture book p.
 27 illustration and write a sketch that does this with masks.